 Behind the barn is the Bunk House, with 11 bunk beds.
 Suitable for work parties, courses or bad weather shelter.

-Situated independently away from the main campsite, the Cottage is fully furnished and equipped to accommodate four people.
+Situated independently away from the main campsite is the Cottage.
+It is fully furnished and equipped to accommodate four people.
 There are two bedrooms with two single beds in one and a double bed in another (no bedding), with an open plan lounge kitchen.
-Recommended for families or the general public.

-The Holiday Cabins are situated up on the hill above the Cottage.
+The Log Cabins are situated up on the hill above the Cottage.
 Each Cabin can sleep 8, has a shower, toilet, kitchen, dining area and later will have a stoep as well – from which one could sit and watch the sunset.
 You need only supply your own bedding, food and toiletries – just like camping, but under roof with ‘extras’.
-Recommended for families wanting to ‘break away’ for a weekend, two families spending time together, or parents of Cubs / Scouts wanting to stay over to save travelling while their kids camp.
+Recommended for Scouting members/ families wanting to ‘break away’ for a weekend or parents of Cubs / Scouts wanting to stay over to save travelling while their kids camp.

 Visit Hawequas on Facebook